goodboyanush/goodboyanush.github.io/blogs/dlide_cats_dogs.md

 Steps to use this design:

 1. Download the [Model Design](../resources/cats_vs_dogs.dz)
-2. Login to [DARVIZ](http://darviz.mybluemix.net/) using your Gmail ID
+2. Login to [DL-IDE](http://dlide.mybluemix.net/) using your Gmail ID
 3. Go to the **Create Design** page.
 On the right top corner of the Editor window, click on Properties -> Import From -> Darviz representation
 4. Edit the design visually and Save the design
 5. Go to the **Create Source Code** page.
 Generate the source code for the design you created in the library of your choice!

 That's it!
 Deep learning development is that simple now!
 Once you have downloaded the source, you can execute it any machine (GPU/ CPU) that have!

-View and comments, please reach out to us at, ibmdarviz@gmail.com